bev-a-tron/MyFlaskTutorial/1_start.rst

 ----------------------

 127.0.0.1 is Home, or your own computer.
 5000 is the port number.
-Flask puts the server on Port 5000 as the defualt.
+Flask puts the server on Port 5000 as the default.
 I'm not going to talk a lot about this (actually I'm not going to talk at all about this), because you can play with this on your own later.